 Clients should be clear about the kind of support they want — having the coach call or e-mail them between sessions to troubleshoot, or to reserve discussion of problems for the next session.

 A coach should cheer your successes and tweak those strategies that didn’t work.
 “Sometimes the same goals will remain on the to-do list for weeks,” says Wright.
 “In such cases, the coach might say, ‘Why isn’t this one moving?
 Is it not that important to you?
 What’s getting in the way?’
 The coach monitors your progress and fine-tunes strategies until you get results.”
-If you feel that the strategies she’s suggesting aren’t working, ask her to come up with new ones.
+If you feel that the strategies they are suggesting aren’t working, ask them to come up with new ones.